Soulé Steam Feed Works

-Soulé Steam Feed Works is a historic business founded in Meridian, Mississippi in 1891 by George Soulé.
+Soulé Steam Feed Works is a historic business founded in Meridian, Mississippi in 1892 and incorporated in 1893 by George Soulé.
 The complex was listed as a contributing property to Union Station Historic District, which was placed on the National Register of Historic Places in 1979 under the Meridian Multiple Resource Area (MRA).
 It was listed as a Mississippi Landmark in 2003.
-The business, known for its many patented innovations in steam engine technology, reached its height around the turn of the century, producing products that were sold around the world.
+The business, known for its many patented innovations in steam engine technology, reached its height around the turn of the 20th century, producing products that were sold around the world.

-In 2003, the Mississippi Industrial Heritage Museum obtained the lease to the complex and has operated there since.
-The city holds an annual Soulé Live Steam Festival at the complex attracting thousands of people from around the nation.
+In 2004, the Mississippi Industrial Heritage Museum obtained the deed to the complex and has operated there since.
+The museum hosts an annual Soulé Live Steam Festival at the complex attracting thousands of people from around the nation.